rieperriton/cs2450remote/journal.md

 Added CSS to my settings page.
 I think we are behind.
 But, theres not much I can do at this time, I'm so swamped with design day and track.
 Racing in vegas this week.
 Going to ask my team what I should do next.
 Refactored
 3 files.
+4/8/2025
+Still tweaking CSS for my page.
+Design day is going well, I am learning a lot about MOSI-MISO and C++.
+My C++ class next semester should be a breeze.
+My team is so hard working and intelligent regarding the database and linking it all up.
+I need to learn those things....